Dealing with loss

 I lost my daughter in 1982.

-Emily Anne Elizabeth was a full term trisomy 13 baby.
-She lived 18 hours and 31 minutes.
-She experienced the nighttime and the sunrise and daylight.
-My heart broke.
+Emily Anne Elizabeth was a full-term Trisomy 13 baby.
+She lived 18 hours and 31 minutes — just long enough to experience nighttime, sunrise, and daylight.
+My heart shattered.

-I desperately longed for a baby and had Gregory Michael 1 year and 9 months later.
+I longed desperately for a baby, and 1 year and 9 months later, Gregory Michael was born.

-I always thought maybe if I’d had time to form memories and experiences with her the loss wouldn’t have been so great.
-I learned that’s not true when Greg died of Hodgkin’s Lymphoma 17 days shy of his 25 birthday.
+I once thought that if I’d had more time with Emily, the grief might not have been as sharp.
+But I learned that wasn’t true when Greg died of Hodgkin’s Lymphoma just 17 days shy of his 25th birthday.

 Verified by ExactMetrics